6 Foods that Can Kill H. Pylori Naturally & What to Expect.

 Moreover, H. pylori are becoming more resistant nowadays to antibiotics.
 So, Don’t put high expectations on foods to kill h. pylori.

 The likelihood of curing H. pylori with a food-only approach is unrealistic.
-H. pylori can cause serious diseases such as stomach ulcers, gastric cancer, and gastric MALT lymphoma.
+H. pylori can cause serious diseases such as stomach ulcers (epigastric and back pain), gastric cancer, and gastric MALT lymphoma.

 It is better to look for the food advice in this article as supplementary to your doctor’s antibiotic treatment and medical advice.